 The attractions are quickly done with, unless you plan to spend a day at the beach.
-So after a couple of uneventful rounds on Corso Giuseppe Garibaldi and Piazza della Libertà among wild dogs, stone statues of Vittorio Emmanuele and Raffaello Pagliaccetti and a chapel commemorating some local archeologist, historian, poet and economist we decided to move on.
+So after a couple of uneventful rounds on Corso Giuseppe Garibaldi and Piazza della Libertà among wild dogs.
+Stone statues of the local sculptor Raffaello Pagliaccetti and his take on Vittorio Emmanuele.
+And a chapel commemorating some local archaeologist, historian, poet and economist, we decided to move on.
 Giulianova is still unchanged as a nice, quiet holiday spot, but for me the memory is even better.

 Have you ever revisited a place which meant a lot to you at a certain time and what was your reaction?